Clock Tower in Bitola

 Until 1912 the Clock Tower in Bitola measured the time according to “alla turca” and afterwards the modern measurement of time “alla franga” was introduced.

-Set on a square base with sides of 5.8 meters, the Clock Tower is entered through a door on the north side, and stone spiral staircase leads to the upper end of the tower, which houses the clock mechanism.
+Set on a square base with sides of 5.8 meters, the Clock Tower is entered through a door on the north side, and a stone spiral staircase leads to the upper end of the tower, which houses the clock mechanism.

 Pekmez Bazaar in Bitola with the Clock Tower in 1915